glaucofox/gulpfile/README.md

 │       ├── layouts # Write layouts in Jade
 │       │   ├── layout.jade
 │       │   └── other.jade
-│       ├── styles # Write Sass to CSS
+│       ├── styles # Write Sass and Stylus to CSS
+│       │   ├── master.styl
+│       │   ├── other.styl
 │       │   ├── master.scss
 │       │   └── other.scss
 │       └── index.jade # Write Jade to HTML